Inspiration and Eastleigh 10k

 I pinned on my number, but then had a lot of time to kill before the start of the race.

 I started the race with Teri and did about 3.5km with her, but it was quite warm and I didn’t want to hold her up.
-As it’s a local race, there were quite a few spectators who I recognised and conversely they recognised me.
+As it’s a local race, there were quite a few spectators who I recognised and conversely, they recognised me.
 My favourite local photographer (Paul Hammond) was in attendance, so I blew him a kiss as I ran past.

 At about 7km, I saw Luana, one of the ladies from my running club up ahead.
 I know that I run better when I have a challenge, so to make myself push I tried to catch up with her.
 I was starting to feel better as I’d been able to take on some water and also threw two cups over myself, so I was no longer over-heating.
-Eventually, I managed to catch up with Luana, but she wasn’t going to give up without a fight, so we ran almost 2km neck and neck.
+Eventually, I managed to catch up with Luana, but she wasn’t going to give up without a fight.
+We ran almost 2km neck and neck.
 Finally, I was able to edge ahead as we made it to the last stretch of the course which is in the grounds of the leisure centre.

 After the race, I met up with Teri, Luana, Steve, Sarah and Loraine who all wanted to extend their run.
 The images above show that it was a sunny day, and as I mentioned, I was worried about overheating.
 This all changed very swiftly on the way home, where we were pelted with hail – ouch!
 I was still wearing the same outfit (minus my race number), so I was absolutely freezing.
 Fortunately, the sun came out again, just after Loraine and Luana left us.